Se7enB2st/Code-Displayer/README.md

 *Welcome to CodeBin*

-CodeBin is an simple code displayer smilar to JS Bin built using HTML5, CSS3 and Javascript.
+CodeBin is a simple code displayer similar to JS Bin built using HTML5, CSS3, and Javascript.

 **Contributing**